 6. Install and configure the Keeper AD Bridge.
 Following the instructions in the Keeper Bridge Guide.
 When the bridge is deployed your users, roles, and teams that meet the LDAP Query syntax will be added/invited to your Keeper subscription.

-If you opt to enforce the Don’t Send Email Invitations role enforcement setting, users will not receive notification upon their first Keeper vault access.
+- If you opt to enforce the Don’t Send Email Invitations role enforcement policy, users will not receive notification upon their first Keeper vault access.

-Keeper SSO Connect fully integrates with on-premise and cloud HSM solutions for added protection of encryption keys.
+Keeper SSO Connect (On-Prem version) optionally integrates with on-premise and cloud HSM solutions for added protection of encryption keys.

-Step by step instructions for integrating Keeper with SSO and your Gemalto Luna HSM infrastructure, please see our Keeper SSO Connect administrative guide.
+Step by step instructions for integrating Keeper with SSO and your HSM infrastructure, please see our Keeper SSO Connect administrative guide.